crab-pancake/clue-details/README.md

 ### Items
 You can edit the clue details items for each clue, this can be done 3 different ways.
-1. If you have the clue in your inventory for which you would like to highlight an item:
+1. If you have the clue in your inventory for which you would like to inventory tag an item:
     - Right-click the desired inventory item and choose "Add" or "Remove" for the clue via the option specifying its tier
-2. In the sidebar, right-click the clue you would like to highlight an item for, and select "Add/Remove item"
+2. In the sidebar, right-click the clue you would like to inventory tag an item for, and select "Add/Remove item"
 3. Via Import/Export.
 See below

 ## Import/Export clue details